pyseed/ppm/README.md

 - cd it
 - copy your template inside it

-project template should have the folowing structure:
+project template should have the following structure:

 - bin/
 - docs/
-- src/{project_name}/ the typo should be {project_name}, bootstrap will rename token with real project name
+- src/{project_name}/ the typo should be {project_name}, bootstrap will rename token with the real project name
 - tests/
 - .gitignore
 - .pylintrc